Attack on Marjayoun convoy

-The 2006 Marjayoun convoy was a convoy of approximately 759 vehicles containing Lebanese police, army, civilians, and one Associated Press journalist, which was attacked by the Israeli Air Force (IAF) as it travelled away from the area of Marjayoun on August 11, 2006.
+On August 11, 2006, the Israeli military attacked a convoy of cars fleeing Marjayoun.
+The attacked killed 7 people and injured another 36; the convoy consisted of approximately 759 vehicles containing Lebanese police, army, civilians, and one Associated Press journalist.
+It was attacked by the Israeli Air Force (IAF), reportedly by an unmanned aircraft, as it travelled away from the area of Marjayoun.
 Marjayoun is a predominantly Christian town about 8 km from the border with Israel.

 The convoy was reportedly attacked with eight to nine IAF bombs as it travelled 30 km northeast of Hasbaya en route to Kefraya in the south of the Bekaa valley.
 The bombing resulted in the deaths of at least seven people, wounding of at least 36, and the destruction of a number of vehicles.
+Israel later said the attack was a "mistake".
+Israel explained that it suspected Hezbollah of smuggling weapons south, although Al-Jazeera pointed out the convoy was actually headed north.
 The attacks took place during the 2006 Lebanon War.

 Timeline of events

 The convoy had set out on August 11 after the Israeli Army entered the Lebanese army base in Marjayoun on August 10.
 The IDF took over the base and an evacuation of the Lebanese troops was arranged via UNIFIL.
 In their press release for August 12, UNIFIL described the sequence of events:

 "At the request of the Lebanese government, UNIFIL was in contact with the IDF to facilitate the withdrawal of the Lebanese Joint Security Forces (JSF) from Marjayoun yesterday.
 Israeli forces informed UNIFIL that they agree to such a request.
 Yesterday afternoon, the JSF convoy (87 vehicles with around 350 troops, all ranks), which was joined by the Internal Security Forces (10 vehicles with around 40 troops) and around 100 civilian vehicles, left the town of Marjayoun.
 UNIFIL informed the IDF about the convoy and its planned route to Beirut through the west Beka’a valley.
 The convoy followed 2 UNIFIL APCs out of the town to Ibil as Saqi.
 It was reported that 365 additional civilian vehicles from Marjayoun joined the convoy in the area of Ibil as Saqi."

 "Subsequently, the convoy departed from UNIFIL area of operations and continued north.
 At around 22.00 hours, the Lebanese authorities informed UNIFIL that the convoy came under Israeli air strikes in the general area of Kefraya in the west Beka’a, and a number of people were killed and wounded.
 UNIFIL conveyed this information to the IDF and asked them to immediately cease attacks on the convoy.
 At the request of the Lebanese authorities today, UNIFIL requested the IDF to give security clearance for the convoy to proceed towards Beirut."

 The convoy was escorted by two UNIFIL vehicles as far as the town of Hasbaya, 13 km from Marjayoun.
 The convoy then continued and was reportedly attacked by IDF drones 30 km northeast of Hasbaya.
 The attack was conducted with nine bombs, Lebanese authorities said.